AwkwardTurtle42/AwkwardTurtle42.github.io/Callings/Alchemist.md

 ## You Are An Alchemist

 An expert at distillation and brewing.
 Via chemical and magical means you are able to unlock the potential of natural substances and combine them to create power effects.
+What normally takes days in a specialized lab takes you hours with a makeshift setup over a campfire.
 Nothing is beyond your means, so long as you're able to find sufficiently powerful ingredients.

 You'll start with a **Recipe Book** (*bulky*) which holds your potion recipes.
 If you obtain Spells or Rituals in the future, this book also acts as a Grimoire which can store magic.